perladvent/perldotcom/content/legacy/_pub_2001_06_27_ctoperl.md

    "image" : null,
    "title" : "Why Not Translate Perl to C?",
    "slug" : "/pub/2001/06/27/ctoperl.html",
-   "description" : "People often have the idea that automatically translating Perl to C and then compiling the C will make their Perl programs run faster, because \"C is much faster than Perl.\" This article explains why this strategy is unlikely to work....", "authors" : [
+   "description" : "Why translating Perl to C often doesn't create faster programs", "authors" : [
       "mark-jason-dominus"
    ],
    "draft" : null
 }

 People often have the idea that automatically translating Perl to C and then compiling the C will make their Perl programs run faster, because "C is much faster than Perl."
 This article explains why this strategy is unlikely to work.